Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 ###### Color Me Rad

 <b>:camera::1234::package: [Single-Shot Multi-Person 3D Body Pose Estimation From Monocular RGB Input](https://arxiv.org/pdf/1712.03453.pdf) (Aug 2018)</b>
+###### They use a ORPM, whatever that means.
+And they have some very obviouly green screened images.

 <a name="Spring 2018"/>